 Inpatient rehab treatment is the most intensive level of care.
 It may be the best option for people who need a comprehensive recovery program that includes medically supervised detoxification (detox), behavioral therapy for treating depression, and individualized aftercare planning.
 Inpatient treatment offers intensive rehabilitation that can lead to lasting recovery.

 Inpatient treatment often involves a psychological evaluation to determine if you are medically stable enough to participate in the program.
 Your medical history will be reviewed, including any previous hospitalizations or surgical procedures.

 In addition to medical concerns, psychological screening can help identify comorbid disorders that may require additional disorder treatment while inpatient or after discharge from treatment.
 Screening typically includes questions about symptoms related to depressive disorder, anxiety, post-traumatic stress disorder (PTSD), and other problems that may interfere with recovery efforts during treatment or aftercare services once you leave the program.

 Outpatient rehab is a drug and alcohol treatment program that allows clients to live at home while attending treatment.
-This type of rehab is also known as partial hospitalization, which means that clients are required to attend treatment on a daily basis for a set number of hours per week.
+This may include partial hospitalization or intensive outpatient programs, as well as 12-step programs like Alcoholics Anonymous (AA).
 Outpatient rehab can be an excellent option for people who are unable to commit to an inpatient rehab center for an extended period of time.

 The main difference between outpatient and inpatient care is that inpatient treatment takes place within the confines of a medical facility.
 In most cases, patients must check into an inpatient facility for at least three months or longer.
 Outpatient treatment takes place outside of these facilities and allows patients to continue living at home or going to school as they work through their addiction issues.